MATH 100: Fundamentals of Mathematics

 MATH 115: Mathematics for Liberal Arts

-Prerequisite: MATH 110, minimum grade of “C”.
-A survey course for liberal arts majors including a review of algebra and an introduction to logic, probability and statistics, mathematical structure, problem solving, number theory, geometry and consumer applications.
+Prerequisite: MATH 110 with "C" or better.
+A survey course for liberal arts majors including a review of algebra and an introduction to logic, probability and statistics, mathematical structure, problem-solving, number theory, geometry, and consumer applications.

 MATH 121: College Algebra

-Prerequisite: MATH 110, minimum grade of “C”.
+Prerequisite: MATH 110 with "C" or better.
 Fundamental concepts of college algebra including sets, equations and inequalities, functions and graphs, polynomials, rational functions, exponential and logarithmic functions, linear inequalities, and linear programming.

 MATH 201 and BUSI 230: Introduction to Probability and Statistics

-Prerequisite: MATH 110, minimum grade of “C”.
+Prerequisite: MATH 110 with "C" or better.
 Introduction to descriptive statistics and probability, probability distributions, estimation, tests of hypotheses, chi-square tests, regression analysis, and correlation with applications in business and science.